-28. Definition. a.
+28. Explanation of term. a.
 Military discipline is a state of individual and group training that creates a mental attitude resulting in correct conduct and automatic obedience to military law under all conditions.
 It is founded upon respect for and loyalty to properly constituted authority.